Nine Years On: Has my Dissertation stood the test of time?

 I’m publishing my dissertation here in the hopes it may be useful to someone.
 This isn’t actually the final copy of the dissertation as there were further revisions and additional content added, though the fundamentals are all here.

 Re-reading this 9 years later I’m reminded of the power of abstraction — games play on archetypal patterns and gamified objectives to create compelling gameplay.
-The pixels and polygons displayed on the screen bear little resemblance to the actual game which takes place in the gamers own mind.
+The pixels and polygons displayed on the screen bear little resemblance to the actual game which takes place in the gamer's own mind.
 A game like asteroids just consists of a few hundred lines of code, but in the players' mind, they are the commander of the ship tasked with protecting it from debris.
 More complicated games work on the same principle.
-It’s possible this ability to believe in shared fictions is the basis for the whole of human civilisation — from the value of money to feeling safe in a crowd of strangers.
+It’s possible this ability to believe in shared fictions is the basis for the whole of human civilization — from the value of money to feeling safe in a crowd of strangers.

 I chose this dissertation because I wanted to explore the ‘unwritten rules’, the implicit rules created through player interactions, or in other words, how players chose to play with each other.
 The explicit rules are written into the game world by the developers.
 An example of the difference could occur during a game of chess.
-The official rules may not specify a time limit per turn; however, the unwritten rules based on politeness may suggest a turn should not take more than 5 minutes.
+The official rules may not specify a time limit per turn; however, the unwritten rules based on politeness may suggest a turn should not take more than 5 minutes, at the most.

 The aim of this dissertation was to investigate the unwritten rules of social and ‘Massively multiplayer’ games, and how they configure the gamer.
 The questions set out were: ‘How are these rules imposed’, ‘relationships between player and avatar’, ‘deviation from the unwritten rules’ and ‘can games affect social change’.
 Through personal experience, interviews and academic readings it was hoped to triangulate paradigms that shed new insight.
 The primary research used qualitative methodology.
 The sample used Gamers and classmates.
 Data gathered pointed to trends in rule construction.
 The methodology included: Semiotic analysis and the interrelationship of Narrative and ludological theory.
 It was important to play the games in order to better understand the construction of the unwritten rules.
 The research was compared with an array of other texts such as peer-reviewed research, blogs and game theory’s to aid in triangulation and to increase the validity and reliability of the findings.